opengsn/gsn/README.md

 - The client can be sure the relay did its job to relay the request, and didn't try to fool either the client or contract.
 - The Relay, even though its an off-chain component, is not trusted in any way, and can't DoS the system or steal funds.
 Any such attempt is cryptographically proven, and penalizes the relay before banning it from the network.

-Neither the relays in the network, nor the RelayHub contract are controlled by Tabookey in any way.
+Neither the relays in the network, nor the RelayHub contract are controlled by Openeth in any way.
 We will operate relays in the network, to make sure there's availability of relays, but so can anyone else.
 The relays network is a free market, where relays compete based on transaction fees and quality of service, on equal grounds.